• Latest

 7. Lack of Personal Space

-Our feelings toward personal space are deeply ingrained within us and can vary from person to person.
+Our feelings toward personal space are deeply ingrained and can vary from person to person.
 Some may be comfortable standing close together during conversations, while others may feel overwhelmed or tense when their physical boundaries aren’t respected.
 Without respect for these boundaries, stress and anxiety arise —making it difficult for someone to relax and fully enjoy the event.

 8. The Awkward Conversations